 Special Olympics, High Country Senior Games, Very Special Arts Festival, Friday Night Live, hourly and daily art workshops.

-Watauga County Parks and Recreation relys on local businesses/organizations to sponsor youth athletic teams to make registration affordable for all participants.
+Watauga County Parks and Recreation relies on local businesses/organizations to sponsor youth athletic teams to make registration affordable for all participants.
 Anyone wanting to sponsor an athletic team or needing more information should contact Reggie Perry or Holly Gates at 828-264-9511.
-Businesses/organizations may sponsor youth baseball, youth softball and youth soccer teams as well as youth basektball leagues and High Country Senior Games.
+Businesses/organizations may sponsor youth basketball, youth softball and youth soccer teams as well as youth basketball leagues and High Country Senior Games.
 Businesses/organizations who sponsor teams will have their logo printed on the fronts of the team's jerseys.

 Also, all of the athletic registration forms have spaces allotted for people who would like to sponsor a teams.